pari-m/Blockbuster-Directory/README.md

 ---
 ## About

-Welcome to my collection of film data
+Welcome to my collection of film data, there are over 1000 films in my database with loads of metadata attached to each film.

 ## Features